 Get guidance from application to graduation.
 Visit the I’m First website or talk with an FIU admissions counselor for advice on your FIU journey.

-Students should take the SAT and/or ACT in their junior year, but no later than fall of senior year.
+Students should take the SAT, ACT and/or CLT in their junior year, but no later than the fall of their senior year.
 Test scores submitted after the deadline will not be considered on applications or scholarships for the upcoming term.
-Official scores for the SAT can be sent through CollegeBoard.org (code: 5206) and ACT scores through ACT.org (code: 0776).
-Check what grades you need to get into FIU on the First Year Pathways.
+Official scores for the SAT can be sent through CollegeBoard.org (code: 5206), ACT scores through ACT.org (code: 0776) and CLT scores through cltexam.com.

 2. Apply for Financial Aid